mansam/fossbox/content/thengrad-day-26.md

 Author: thengrad
 Tags: legacy, foss@rit
 Category: legacy
-Summary: With a little bit of work and fixing small typos I have now added a way for ...
+Summary: With a little bit of work and fixing small typos I have now added a way for recipe to be selected in game.
+What I did was adapt the old way of doing the profit mini-game and put it at the end of the current end of the day log script.
+The way it works is that [LemonadeGui](https://github.com/FOSSRIT /lemonade-stand/blob/develop/LemonadeGui.py) stores two arrays.
+One is an array of the array of keys for each option.
+The other is an array of the current index number for each array of keys.
+Then eve ...

 With a little bit of work and fixing small typos I have now added a way for recipe to be selected in game.
 What I did was adapt the old way of doing the